Medvedev91/timeto.me/README.md

 **The most important is HOW checklists work WITH repeating tasks.**

-In fact, checklists are an addition to repeating tasks.
+Checklists are an addition to repeating tasks that are placed under the timer.

-You can add a checklist for any repeating task and it will always appear below the timer.

 Here are examples for morning routine, work and evening: